argonjs/design-tools/_aframe/part06.md

 title: 'Lesson 6: Geolocation'
 ---

-Key features of Augmented Reality are 1. the ability of associating data objects with places in the world and 2. displaying those objects at those places.
+Key features of Augmented Reality include 1. the ability of associating data objects with places in the world and 2. displaying those objects at those places.

-The `<ar-geopose>` primitive tag is argon-aframe's way of locating objects in space.
+The `<ar-geopose>` primitive is argon-aframe's way of locating objects in physical space (of the planet).
 The `<ar-geopose>` primitive creates an entity with a `referenceframe` component.
 This component defines the position and/or rotation of the entity by an LLA (longitude, latitude, altitude).
 So you can locate your object anywhere on the earth relatively accurately by using this tag.

 You can find the longitude and latitude through google maps or through a variety of apps on a smart phone.
 Some apps will also give your the altitude of a location.